 Many people enjoy starting their own seeds.
-Not only is it enjoyable, but it is economical as well.
-Because starting seeds indoors is so popular, many people can become frustrated if they run into problems.
+Not only is it enjoyable, but economical as well.
+Because starting seeds indoors is so popular, many people become frustrated if they run into problems.
 One of the more common seed starting problems is the development of a white, fluffy fungus (some people may mistake it for a mold) on the top of the seed starting soil that can eventually kill a seedling.
 Let’s take a look at how you can stop this fungus from ruining your indoor seed starting.

 How to Stop White Fungus on Soil

-The number one reason that white, fluffy fungus grows on your seed starting soil is due to high humidity.
+The number one reason that white, fluffy fungus grows on your seed starting soil is high humidity.
 Most seed growing tips will suggest that you keep the humidity high over the soil until the seeds have fully germinated.
 Your seedling planter probably has a lid or cover that helps with this or you have covered your indoor seed starting container with plastic.
 Sometimes this raises the humidity to a level that is too high and encourages the growth of this white, fluffy fungus.